michaelryap/framer-tutorial/README.md

 **Step 3: Define the states described in psuedocode**

-Create a state for `options` and `overlay` that display them 100% opaque…
+Create states for `options` and `overlay` that display them 100% opaque…

 ````
-# This imports all the layers for "Inbox" into inboxLayers
-inbox = Framer.Importer.load "imported/Inbox"

-inbox.options.opacity = 0
-inbox.icon_write.opacity = 0
-inbox.overlay.opacity = 0

 inbox.overlay.states.add
     on:
         opacity: 1